Canadian Experience Class Eligibility: What Turkish Professionals in Canada Need to Know

 CEC vs. FSWP: When to Use Each for Turkish Applicants

 One CEC-specific document note for Turkish applicants: You will still need your Adli Sicil Kaydı (Turkish police certificate) for any country where you lived for 6 months or more since age 18.
-Even if you have been in Canada for 2 years, IRCC will require your Turkish police certificate, issued no more than 6 months before your PR application submission.
-Use e-Devlet and select the Archive Recorded Criminal Record with the Foreign Country/Apostille option — the English-language version eliminates translation costs.
+If Turkey is your current residence, use a certificate issued no more than 6 months before your PR application; if you no longer live there, use one issued after the last time you lived there for 6 months or more.
+Use e-Devlet and select the Archive Recorded Criminal Record with the Foreign Country/Apostille option — the English-language version can often eliminate translation costs.

 When CEC Is Not Available and FSWP Is the Only Option

-If you are applying from Turkey, CEC is not available to you — you must qualify through FSWP.
+If you have no qualifying Canadian work experience, CEC is not available to you — you must qualify through FSWP.
 The minimum foreign work experience for FSWP is 1 year of continuous skilled work in the past 10 years (can be accumulated across employers).

 If you are in Canada but your Canadian work experience is in a TEER 4 or 5 occupation (retail, food service, laboring), that experience does not count toward CEC.
 Only TEER 0, 1, 2, or 3 experience qualifies.